 Parallel Sysplex License Charges

-PSLC may be applied to a standalone mainframe environment.
+PSLC may be applied to a standalone mainframe environment, in this case it is sometimes referred to as PSLC/E but the per-MSU pricing is the same.
 However, aggregation benefits may only be applied across a fully qualified Parallel Sysplex environment.
 PSLC is designed to provide improved price/performance as you grow.
 This lower cost of incremental growth is provided via the decreasing unit cost per MSU, a key element of the PSLC price structure.

 Sysplex - In a fully qualified sysplex environment, PSLC software charges are based on the total MSU value for only those machines where the products execute.
 This provides you the flexibility to grow your sysplex either vertically (grow an existing server) or horizontally (add a new server) and experience similar incremental software costs.